io-gui/io/docs/elements/number.md

 ### `<io-number>` ###

+<io-number value="1337"></io-number>

 Input element for `Number` data type.
-It can be configured to clamp its `value` to `min`/`max` values and display value using `conversion` factor.
+It can be configured to clamp its `value` to `min`/`max` and round it to the nearest `step` increment.
+Value can be displayed using `conversion` factor.
+For example, conversion factor of `180/π` would display radians as degrees.

-When focused, the arrow keys navigate to the nearest focusable sibling element.
+When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.

 #### Properties ####